210 N. 4th Street, Suite 201 San Jose, CA 95112 Phone: (408) 287-7719 Email: firstname.lastname@example.org

 Probate is the process of inventorying, managing and distributing the estate of a deceased person by an executor, with Court supervision.
 The executor administers the Will or intestate estate (the estate of a deceased person where there is no Will or Trust).
 The attorney can assist you with filing the appropriate paperwork, guide you in selling or transferring assets, and represent you in Court.

 If the deceased person has a Trust, the assets still need to be identified and distributed.
 Records must be kept and certain legal notices need to be prepared.
+Documents such as an Affidavit of Successor Trustee or Small Estate Affidavit may need to be prepared.
 The attorney can assist with this process.